cedx/webstorage.hx/doc/usage/events.md

 				// Also occurs when the local storage is changed in another document. service.addEventListener("change", event -> { /* ... */ });

-				// Later, cancel the subscription to the storage events. service.destroy();
+				// Later, cancel the subscription to the global storage events. service.destroy();
 			}
 		}